 It is expected that every family actively work on their assigned History Day booth and help set-up for and help on History Day.
-In addition to helping with their assigned booth, a minimum of 5 hours must be served between set-up the day before and the day of the event.
-Parents that do not help with their assigned booth will be addressed by the Principal, subject to a fine and it could jeopardize future enrollment.
+In addition to helping with their assigned booth, a minimum of 5 hours must be served between preparations leading up to the event, set-up the day before, and the day of the event.
+Parents that do not help with their assigned booth will be addressed by the Head of School, subject to a fine and it could jeopardize future enrollment.
 This is a huge event and cannot happen without the help of our entire community.